 There have been many to criticize WWE for not knowing their history, often distorting facts and erroneously relaying anecdotes with the frequency of a con man on the witness stand.
 But this time, WWE is going to be taken to task for its poor math skills as well.

 WrestleMania XXV was dubbed “The Twenty-Fifth Anniversary of WrestleMania”, which implies that WrestleMania began in 1984.
 While one may argue that the idea for event’s inception may have come from the year of Ronald Reagan’s re-election, the first event, clearly, took place in 1985.

 “The Twenty-Fifth Anniversary of WrestleMania” was a repeated phrase, used dozens of times per broadcast in the weeks leading to the April 5 bonanza.
-It seemed almost apropos that a company would get something wrong, and then to their guns, continuing to get it wrong ..click here to read more
+It seemed almost apropos that a company would get something wrong, and then to their guns, continuing to ..click here to read more

 Big Show, chris jericho, Christian, Edge, Finlay, Howard Finkel, jeff hardy, Jimmy Snuka, john cena, John Morrison, Kane, Matt Hardy, mickey rourke, Money in the Bank, MVP, randy orton, ric flair, Ricky Steamboat, Roddy Piper, Santino Marella, shawn michaels, Shelton Benjamin, The Miz, The Undertaker, triple h, wrestlemania, wrestlemania 25

 From Ford Field in Detroit, MI

 April 1, 2007